-Many businesses are defined by their company culture, which in reality often portrays the internal political game that lies with the company.
-Even though the corporate game or office politics is often expressed as negative, over the years, I have learned that choosing not to play the game (or being ignorant to its existence) can actually hurt more than playing the game.
+Many businesses are defined by their company culture, which is basically known as the personality of the company.
+A company’s culture is also referred to as the beliefs and behaviours which determine how employees interact with one another.
+And in reality, this often portrays the internal political game that lies with the company.
+Even though the corporate game or office politics is often expressed as negative, over the years, I have learned that choosing not to play the game (or being ignorant of its existence) can actually hurt more than playing the game.

 Whether you’re a team player or not, once you hit the corporate workplace, playing the corporate game will often become one of the only survival mechanisms.

-Many workers and even leaders play the corporate game with the goal to form alliances, manipulate and take credit.
+Unfortunately, many workers and even leaders play the corporate game with the goal to form alliances and gain power.
 So yes, you might not like to play politics, but can you imagine what happens if you decide not to?
-Especially, while everyone else is? – Just like any other game, playing the corporate game is all really about how you play it.
+Especially, while everyone else is?
+Just like any other game, playing the corporate game really depends on how you play it.

 Here’s how to play the game: